 If you have moved within Salt Lake County, call our office during business hours to update your address.
 You may also update your address by completing an online voter registration or downloading a mail-in voter registration form – both are available on our website.

 Ballots must be mailed to a registered voter’s residential or mailing address.
 We cannot give or mail ballots to anyone other than the voter.

-Ballots are mailed approximately 3 weeks before an election.
+Ballots are mailed 21 days before an election.
 Ballots cannot and will not be forwarded by the post office.

 If you have not received your ballot within 7 days after they are mailed, call our office.
 Your voter registration will be checked to ensure that the information is correct.
 If the address is correct, a replacement ballot will be sent.
 If your information has changed, your registration will need to be updated and a new ballot will be sent.